Technology Analyst

 Consider adding a function to handle larger numbers with appropriate suffixes

-Q6.
-Q1: Java program to filter employee object from the list using streams.
+Q. Write a Java program to filter employee objects from a list using streams.

 Filter employee objects from a list using Java streams.